nychealth/EH-dataportal/content/data-stories/sanitation/index.md

 ## What sanitation services does the city need to protect health?

-City agencies are working toward comprehensive, equitable sanitation for all neighborhoods: litter baskets, trash pickup, systematic street cleaning, and services like public restrooms where people gather.
+City agencies are working toward comprehensive, equitable sanitation for all neighborhoods: litter baskets, trash pickup, systematic street cleaning, and services like [public restrooms where people gather.](https://www.nyc.gov/assets/designcommission/downloads/pdf/2-13-23-pres-DPR-p-PortlandLoo)

 In 2022, [City Hall announced millions of dollars in new funding](https://www.nyc.gov/office-of-the-mayor/news/824-22/mayor-adams-consolidates-citywide-cleaning-functions-get-stuff-clean-14-5-million#/0) to clean neglected areas, distribute new litter baskets, and address illegal dumping.
 Meanwhile, DSNY has been spearheading new initiatives that transform how the city stores and collects waste.
 This work includes [Clean Curbs](https://www.nyc.gov/assets/dsny/site/our-work/containerized-waste-rfei), a program to get garbage bags off sidewalks and into on-street, rat-proof containers; [Better Bins](https://www.nyc.gov/assets/dsny/site/our-work/better-bin), the production of higher-quality street litter baskets; and neighborhood curbside composting programs.

 In 2017, the Health Department launched the [Neighborhood Rat Reduction Initiative](https://www.nyc.gov/site/doh/health/health-topics/rats-working-in-your-community.page).
-Through this initiative, the Health Department collaborates with DSNY, the Department of Parks and recreation, the NYC Housing Authority, Department of Transportation, and the Department of Small Business Services to reduce neighborhood-level rat activity in four Rat Mitigation Zones — the newest of which is in Harlem.
+Through this initiative, the Health Department collaborates with DSNY, the Department of Parks and recreation, the NYC Housing Authority, Department of Transportation, and the Department of Small Business Services to manage trash and take other steps to reduce neighborhood-level rat activity in four Rat Mitigation Zones — the newest of which is in Harlem.

 All these initiatives are vital ways to increase the effectiveness of our city's sanitation system, working to build clean, healthy public spaces for New Yorkers.
 Neighborhoods like East Harlem and others shouldn't have to rely on discretionary funding from elected officials, or establishing Business Improvement Districts, in order to have adequate sanitation.
 The city needs **equitable funding and distribution of sanitation resources.**
 <br>